During the holidays, there is so much to think about and plan, it can be easy to lose focus when it comes to your health.

 - Watch for swelling, jaundice, chest pain, stomach pain, etc (CALL THE DOCTOR FOR ADVICE if these symptoms occur).

-- Keep some pain medicine on hand and administer according to instructions provided by the doctor.
+- Keep some pain medicine on hand and administer it according to instructions provided by the doctor.

 - Keep your child comfortable and try to help keep his or her mind off the pain.